Pre1ude0/ringamajig/static/updateLog.md

 # Version 1.5
-- Introduced a new `page-button` meta tag variable to provide a 88x31px button image for your site card
+- Introduced a new `site-button` meta tag variable to provide a 88x31px button image for your site card
 - Made the appropriate page favicons appear next to the page url on site cards

 ---